 Don’t fail your MOT test on something minor!
-Do your own pre-test check on the car and you might find something that can be easily sorted.
-Avoid the hassle and additional cost of a MOT failure.
+Do your pre-test check on the car and you might find something you can sort quickly.
+Avoid the hassle and additional cost of an MOT failure.

 The purpose of the MOT test

 The MOT test is a road safety measure to ensure that all vehicles more than three years old comply with the law and meet road safety and environmental standards.

 The test confirms that at the time it was taken, the vehicle met the minimum standards.

 - It doesn’t mean the vehicle is roadworthy for the length of time the MOT is valid.

 - It doesn’t cover the condition of the engine – clutch and gearbox.

 - It is not a substitute for regular maintenance or servicing.

 Cost of the MOT test

 The maximum amount chargeable for an MOT test is £54.85, but many MOT test centres charge less than the full fee.